kbx81/TubeClock/docs/USER_MANUAL.md

 Mode 26 allows setting the month in which DST ends.\
 Mode 27 allows setting the day of week ordinal (first, second, third, fourth) in which DST ends.\
-Mode 28 allows setting the day of the week on which the DST time change occurs.\
+Mode 28 allows setting the day of the week on which the DST time change occurs.
+ Value from 0=Sunday, 1=Monday...6=Saturday.\
 Mode 29 allows setting the hour at which the DST time change occurs.

 #### Mode 30: Effect duration